fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2025/assignment-1/assignment-1.md

 #### Grading

-Your submission will be graded according to the following components:
+Your submission starts with 100 points.
+Points will be deducted according to:

 - Complexity and relevant of domain questions & abstract tasks:
   - Up to -20 if domain questions are superficial, disconnected from the dataset, or show little thought.